 We are committed to being in right relationship- to the land, the water and the Indigenous inhabitants of this region.

 Sunlight Media Collective documentary film

 Click on photo below to watch the film.

-Banner drop from a bridge over the Penobscot River bringing attention to the continued territorial takings in the ongoing Penobscot vs Mills case.
+Banner drop from a bridge over the Penobscot River bringing attention to the continued territorial takings in the ongoing Penobscot vs Mills (now Penobscot vs Frey) case.
 Click on the photo to learn more.